GeekyOtaibi/memory-game/README.md

 * __incorrectAnimation(Object card)__
 this function change the css class of the card to show incorrect choice animation. this function wrote with jQuery synax.

-* __timeDifference()__
-the purpose of this function to take the diffrence from the start to end of the game. it convert the time from milliseconds to minutes and seconds format.

 * __startGame()__
 this function is where the rules are coded. this function has 5 variables need to be listed.